Deepak Kumar Tala, CEO, SmartDV

 Chip design teams employ Verification IP to improve quality, reduce the risk of silicon re-spins, accelerate project delivery, and increase ROI.

-Verification engineers have it tough these days.
-They have the critical, but often thankless, task of verifying the functional correctness of complex SoC designs filled with integrated blocks of IP, many of which are based on complicated industry-standard interface protocols.
+Verification engineers have a difficult task — ensuring the functional correctness of increasingly complex SoC designs filled with integrated blocks of IP, many based on sophisticated industry-standard protocols.

-The lengthy verification process that they endure is comprised of, at a minimum, simulation- or hardware-emulation–based techniques that use a framework or testbench with stimulus generators, scoreboards/checkers, and functional coverage models.
+The lengthy verification process typically involves simulation- or hardware-emulation–based techniques built around a testbench with stimulus generators, scoreboards, checkers, and functional coverage models.

-Even so, functional bugs continue to evade them, and these functional bugs are the major cause of costly silicon re-spins.
-Verification completeness has never seemed harder or more elusive.
+Yet functional bugs continue to escape, becoming a major cause of costly silicon re-spins.
+Achieving full verification closure has never been more challenging.